Engineering Societies' Building: Upper stories

 The seventh and eighth floors were reserved for "associate" societies that dealt primarily in science or engineering, such as the Society of Naval Architects and Marine Engineers and the National Electric Light Association.
 These tenants could also use the auditorium.
 Each of the ninth through eleventh floors were devoted to the offices of the founding societies: AIME to the ninth, AIEE to the tenth, and ASME to the eleventh.
 Outside the elevators on these stories was a terrazzo floor with a plaque corresponding to the society that occupied that story.
 These floors were all devoted to administrative and executive work, and they were arranged in different layouts for each society.
 The ninth story had a footbridge, which connected to the tenth story of the Engineers' Club Building.

+The original Engineering Societies Library card catalog, along with most of the collection, is now held by the Linda Hall Library in Kansas City.

 The twelfth and thirteenth floors were used as the libraries of the three founding societies and for other engineering collections.
 The twelfth floor contained the stacks, while the thirteenth floor had a reading room with stacks, a delivery desk, reading tables, and chairs.
 Additionally, space was reserved for working alcoves and activities such as photographic reproduction and drawing.
 Media of the time described the library as being "retired, quiet, free from noise and dust, [and] open at all times to any reader".
 The eastern end of the reading room, facing the elevators, had a bronze bust of Andrew Carnegie, carved by Mrs. E. Cadwalader Guild.
 The twelfth and thirteenth stories contain some original moldings but have been largely redesigned.